-- a.
-Each GME program must have a written policy on moonlighting that is approved by the DIO. - 1) This policy should include specific circumstances under which moonlighting activities are allowed and the procedure for requesting program director approval. - 2) Programs and departments may have policies that are more restrictive than the institutional policy including not allowing for moonlighting to occur. - 3) Each program's policy regarding moonlighting activities must be well-publicized to its graduate medical trainees (e.g., handout materials; signed attestation to the program's handbook). - b.
-The institution's moonlighting request form must be used to document permission to moonlight and must become a part of the trainee's file. - c.
+- c.
 The privilege of moonlighting shall be contingent upon the trainee consistently demonstrating professionalism by staying up to date with the completion of assigned educational modules required by the institution, GME office and their program and maintaining up to date USAH medical records. - d.
 The trainee must also be in good standing within their program. - e.
 Trainees in programs, such as pathology and radiology, where controlled substances are not prescribed, are not required to obtain a DEA number or ACSC. - f.
-The program director must closely and regularly monitor moonlighting activities to ensure compliance. - To ensure program director monitoring of moonlighting activity, the program director must submit a copy of any approved requests for moonlighting forms to the GME office. - 2) The GME office will periodically audit program compliance with institutional moonlighting policies and procedures and ensure trainees are logging their moonlighting hours in New Innovations. - g.
+The program director must closely and regularly monitor moonlighting activities to ensure compliance. - 1) To ensure program director monitoring of moonlighting activity, the program director must submit a copy of any approved requests for moonlighting forms to the GME office. - 2) The GME office will periodically audit program compliance with institutional moonlighting policies and procedures and ensure trainees are logging their moonlighting hours in New Innovations. - g.
 Out of state moonlighting is permissible if approved by the program director.
 The program director has authority not to allow out of state moonlighting for their training program. - h.
 The program director is responsible for monitoring fatigue for all graduate medical trainees participating in all moonlighting activities.
 The trainees' performance must be monitored for the effect of these activities and adverse effects may lead to withdrawal of permission to moonlight. - i.
 Time spent by trainees in moonlighting must be counted towards the 80 hours maximum weekly limit averaged over a 4-week period.
-All work hours inclusive of moonlighting must be logged in New Innovations according to the USA GME educational and work hour logging requirements.
+All work hours inclusive of moonlighting must be logged in New Innovations according to the USAH GME educational and work hour logging requirements. - j.

-- j.
 PGY-1 residents are not permitted to moonlight. - k.
 Trainees must not be required to moonlight. - I. J-1 visa holders are not permitted to moonlight. - m.
-Moonlighting must not incur legal liability or risk to USA or its affiliates. - n.
-In view of the serious legal implications of graduate medical trainees engaging in unauthorized moonlighting activities, noncompliance with the USA GME Moonlighting Policy may result in certain penalties or disciplinary action, up to and including dismissal from the GME training program. - o.
+Moonlighting must not incur legal liability or risk to USAH or its affiliates. - In view of the serious legal implications of graduate medical trainees engaging in unauthorized moonlighting activities, noncompliance with the USAH GME Moonlighting Policy may result in certain penalties or disciplinary action, up to and including dismissal from the GME training program. - o.
 Specific penalties or disciplinary action will be determined by the appropriate program director or DIO. - p.
-Similarly, trainees moonlighting during work hours at USA Health when they are on an assigned rotation and trainees who fail to log their moonlighting hours into New Innovations will also be subject to disciplinary action, up to and including dismissal from the program. - q.
-It is the responsibility of the institution (or department if moonlighting and functioning under supervision) hiring the trainee to moonlight to ensure appropriate credentialing and licensure are in place, adequate liability coverage is provided, and that the trainee has the appropriate training and skills to carry out assigned duties. - r.
+Similarly, trainees moonlighting during work hours at USAH when they are on an assigned rotation and trainees who fail to log their moonlighting hours into New Innovations will also be subject to disciplinary action, up to and including dismissal from the program. - q.
+It is the responsibility of the institution (or department if moonlighting and functioning under supervision) hiring the trainee to moonlight to ensure appropriate credentialing and licensure are in place, adequate liability coverage is provided, and that the trainee has the appropriate training and skills to carry out assigned duties.

+- r.
 Graduate medical trainees and the hiring institution must be responsible for obtaining clinical privileges at the site where the moonlighting activity occurs. - s.
 For International Medical Graduates and Foreign National Graduates from a Medical School in the U.S, all conditions and requirements included in this section of the USA GME Policy and Procedure Manual apply. - 1) International graduates on J-1 visas are not permitted to moonlight. - 2) The University of South Alabama, Office of Immigration, will consider other nonimmigrant visa types on a case-by-case basis. - 4.
-Moonlighting and Functioning as a Licensed Independent Practitioner Without Supervision within the USA Health System
+Moonlighting and Functioning as a Licensed Independent Practitioner Without Supervision within the USAH System